materialdigital/microscopy-ontology/README.md

 # Microscopy Ontology (MO)
-This repository contains the [Microscopy Ontology (MO)](https://github.com/materialdigital/microscopy-ontology/blob/main/pmd_mo.ttl) and related information.
+This repository contains the BFO-compliant [Microscopy Ontology (MO)](https://github.com/materialdigital/microscopy-ontology/blob/main/pmd_mo.ttl) adapted to PMDco v3.0 and additional information.
 The MO has been developed as part of the Platform MaterialDigital [(PMD)](https://materialdigital.de/) project in collaboration with the National Institute of Standards and Technology ([NIST](https://www.nist.gov/)).

 Designed as an application ontology, the MO imports and builds upon the PMD Core Ontology ([PMDco](https://github.com/materialdigital/core-ontology/tree/main)), a mid-level ontology for materials science and engineering ([more details here](https://doi.org/10.1016/j.matdes.2023.112603)), and extends the PMDco with approx. 200 terms retrieved from an NLP approach by analyzing 2 decades of [Microscopy and Microanalysis Conference](https://microscopy.org/past-m-m-meetings) proceedings.

-For further details, see:
+For more details on the accelerated development method, see:

 ### Scientific Publication